jashwanth84/OpenCode-GoRouter-on-Termux/README.md

 - An Android phone
 - [Termux](https://termux.dev) installed
 - An internet connection
-- A GoRouter account and API key
+- An API key from your own account with a legitimate AI provider
 - OpenCode (installed below)

 > ⚠️ **Never share your API key.** Don't post it on GitHub, in screenshots, in chat, or commit it to a repo.
 If a key is ever exposed, revoke it immediately and issue a new one.